Aktualisiert am 28. August 2018

 Is there a difference in how you promote your products in different countries?

 “If we take the UK and Spain, the most important difference is that in the UK, people generally understand what it means when coffee is certified.
 Here in Spain, the difference between certified or not is not recognized.
-It is far more difficult to explain the topic.“
+It is far more difficult to explain the topic.
+We have to explain what the label means, what it consists of.
+However this also means we have an opportunity to differentiate ourselves here in Spain.”

 We have to explain what the label means, what it consists of.
 However this also means we have an opportunity to differentiate ourselves here in Spain.